wliu080/japan-prayer-guide/README.md

     2. You will see a list of open pull-requests, and a green button to create a `New pull request`.
 Click it.
     3. There should now be a grey bar showing the `base` and `compare` branches.
 Ensure that `base` is set to `main` and `compare` is `editorial`.
     4. You should now see a summary of your changes below, the files changed and a preview of the changes themselves.
 Click on the `Create pull request button` to confirm and continue.
+    5. You will be given a optional field to provided a more detailed explanation for other editors to see when reviewing your changes.
+By default at least one person needs to approve your changes before it can be merged (unless you are the code owner).
+Confirm your message by click the `Create pull request` button (make sure it is not set to Create Draft pull request)
+    6. Wait for someone to approve your changes.
+You can always view the status of your pull request on the `pull requests` tab.
+The conversation tab in your pull-request will display any updates, comments or suggestions from others, and will also have a button allowing you to `Merge pull request` once you have the necessary approvals.

+### Reviewing and approving other people's changes

 ### Giving other accounts permission
 1. As the codebase owner, navigate to the [project access settings page](https://github.com/wliu080/japan-prayer-guide/settings/access).
 You may be prompted to re-input your account password to proceed.